Life Insurance For Fishermen Cover

 If My Occupation Changes, Can I Change My Policy?

-In some cases, people work as fishermen in their younger years and then retire or change occupations when they are older.
+In some cases, people work as fishermen in their younger years and then retire or change occupations later in life.

 If you took out a policy when you were a fisherman, maybe with a higher premium, and then changed jobs, you can change your insurance policy accordingly.